-Although different housing systems may have the same manure management system, this does not necessarily mean that their emission factors will be the same.
+NH3 emission factor for each livestock category and housing system factors will be the same.
 For this reason, a different emission factor is used for each type of housing system.
 The shares of housing systems for each livestock category are based on the Agricultural Census.
 If insufficient information on the shares of housing systems was available, other sources were used (e.g. environmental permit files for housing systems issued by the local authorities).